AntoniBertel/aws-efa-rdma-benchmark/README.md

 - cdktf destroy

 ## What's missing
-RDMA tests are artificial and don't mimic production workload, please keep that in mind.
+RDMA benchmarks don't mimic production workload, please keep that in mind.
 PingPong is a very basic benchmark, https://github.com/linux-rdma/perftest is the one to use for better quality data.